klaxalk/linux-setup/README.md

 # Toubleshooting

-It is possible and probable that after you update using ```bash git pull```, something might not work anymore.
+It is possible and probable that after you update using ```git pull```, something might not work anymore.
 This usually happens due to new programs, plugins and dependencies that might not be satisfied anymore.
 I strongly suggest to re-run **install.sh**, after each update.